dougeby/IntuneDocs/intune/early-edition.md

 For education profiles, new settings will be available under the **Printers** category: **Printers**, **Default printer**, **Add new printers**.

-### macOS Company Portal support for enrollments that use the Device Enrollment Manager <!-- 1352411 -->

-Users will be able to use the Device Enrollment Manager when enrolling with the macOS Company Portal.

-### Line-of-business (LOB) app support for macOS <!-- 1473977 -->
-Intune will provide the capability to install macOS LOB apps.
-LOB apps are apps where you supply the installation file and use Intune to install the app on the device.
-As part of macOS LOB app support, you must use the Microsoft Intune App Wrapping Tool for macOS to pre-process macOS line-of-business (LOB) apps.

 ### Configure resource account settings for Surface Hubs <!-- 1475674 -->

 You will be able to remotely configure resource account settings for Surface Hubs.